seedubjay/seedubjay.github.io/_posts/2020-12-27-perlin-noise.md

 </figcaption>
 </figure>

-Even simple noise like this is already useful.
+Simple noise like this is already useful.
 For instance, you can begin to replicate hand-drawn sketches by adding noise to each line:

 <figure>
 {% include canvas.html id="canvas6" reload="dark" %}